Bob Davoli: Personal life

 Davoli is married to Eileen McDonagh, a political science professor at Northeastern University, and they have 2 sons.
 They reside in the Boston, MA area.
 Aside from business ventures, Davoli is a singer songwriter, releasing his debut albums Wistfully Yours and Wistfully Yours: Deluxe Edition in January 2021 and March 2021, respectively.
 The albums comprise 36 original tunes.
 Since 2018, Davoli’s original music has received fourteen awards from national and international songwriting contests.
-Davoli's music can be heard at www.bobdavoli.com.

 Philanthropy

 Bob Davoli, with his wife Eileen McDonagh, founded the Red Elm Tree Foundation in 1994.
 The foundation makes donations to projects involved in the arts, music education, the environment, animal welfare, health care, and public radio.
 Davoli served as a Trustee at the Institute of Contemporary Art, Boston from 1999 to 2020.
 Davoli and McDonagh were founding partners of the Berklee American Roots Music Program, at the Berklee College of Music, which began in 2008.